ATU-Project300/DesktopApplication/README.md

 The `LoadSettings` function checks the WPF managed settings for values and applies them as necessary.

-The `VerifySettings` function uses a local function named `TxBxLengthCheck` to check the length of aTextBox (passed as argument "t") for a given emulator (passed as argument "emulator").
-If the length of `t` is less than 4 characters, we display a message that something may be incorrect with the provided path.
+The `VerifySettings` function passes information about each setting to the `VerifySetting` function which runs a series of checks on the provided settings and acts accordingly.

 ### Theming